Rock Identifier Free AI App

 Upload a clear photo taken in natural light and compare the result with the stone’s visible traits.
 The best matches usually come from photos that show texture, luster, grain, banding, and a broken or natural surface.

-Is there a free crystal app?
+Is there a free rock identifier app?

 Can a photo identify minerals?